bmatcuk/web-starter-kit/README.md

 server.

 ## Configuration
+All of the configuration options can be found in the `config.json` file in the root of the project.

-The main option of interest is probably the `PUBLIC_PATH' option in the `webpack.config.babel.js`.
-If your site will be hosted under a subdirectory, you'll want to make sure this value matches your subdirectory.
-If it will not be hosted in a subdirectory, you should set it to `/`.
-You'll find the `PUBLIC_PATH` option near the top of the file.
+* **publicPath**: If your site will be hosted in a subdirectory (such as `http://example.com/subdirectory`) then you'll want to set the publicPath to the subdirectory (`/subdirectory` in this example).
+If your site will be hosted at the root (like `http://example.com/`) then you should set publicPath to `/`.
+* **staticPaths**: Static paths to crawl (see [#building-static-files](Building Static Files) below.
+If you are going to host under a subdirectory (see publicPath), your staticPaths will include this subdirectory.

 ## Building Static Files
 By default, when you run `npm run build`, the build will attempt to pre-render any files that can be pre-rendered.
-It does this by starting up an express server and visiting every URL mentioned in the `PATHS` variable in the `generate-static-pages.js` script.
+It does this by starting up an express server and visiting every URL mentioned in the `staticPaths` variable in `config.json`.
 For each file rendered this way, the script parses the HTML to find new relative paths to crawl.
 Any path ending in a `/` will be created as a subdirectory with an `index.html` file.
 Any path that does not contain a file extension will automatically append a `.html`.